Diabetes in Cats: Causes, Symptoms, and Treatment

 Diabetes mellitus (usually just called diabetes) is a hormonal condition affecting sugar metabolism.
 It happens when there is not enough insulin in the body.
 This can be an ‘absolute deficiency’, where not enough insulin is made by the pancreas, or a ‘relative deficiency’ where there is insulin available but the body cannot respond to it (insulin resistance) – or a mixture of both!

 Normally, each time your cat eats a meal, beta cells in their pancreas trigger the release of insulin, which streams into your cat’s blood and attaches to and unlocks cells, allowing them to absorb energy-giving sugar.
 Without insulin, glucose is incapable of converting to fat and energy in the body.
-If insulin is a key, glucose in a diabetic cat’s body is like a person locked out of their house.
+If insulin is the key, glucose in a diabetic cat’s body is like a person locked out of their house.
 Unable to do anything useful, the sugar builds up in the blood.

 Causes

 Diabetes is more common in overweight and sedentary cats.
 Affected kitties are usually middle-aged or older.
+Liz Coleman / Cats.com

+Cats usually suffer from the Type 2 kind of diabetes, caused by abnormalities in their pancreas.
+Affected cats respond poorly to their own insulin, which is called insulin resistance.
+Over time, without treatment, prolonged insulin resistance and high blood sugar levels result in even less insulin being produced by the pancreas.
 Diabetes can occur in any age or breed of cat, but tends to affect middle-aged and older cats.
 Some breeds, such as the Burmese, may have a genetic predisposition to develop diabetes, and so are at higher risk.

 Risk Factors

 As well as genetic factors, there are certain aspects of feline life that can make cats more prone to developing diabetes.
-Similarly to humans with Type 2 diabetes, the disease can be affected by dietary and lifestyle factors, and can be secondary to certain other conditions or medications.
+Similar to humans with Type 2 diabetes, the disease can be affected by dietary and lifestyle factors, and can be secondary to certain other conditions or medications.

 Risk factors in cats include: